 Network Marketing Degree Program Information

 Network marketing, which is a form of multi-level marketing or direct selling, is employed by companies to aid them in reaching out to potential customers.
-Although there are not currently any network marketing majors available, marketing degree programs at the associate's, bachelor's and master's degree programs offer sales and marketing training, which prepares graduates to work for companies who need them to market their products and agendas.
+Although there are not currently any network marketing majors available, marketing degree programs at the associate's, bachelor's and master's levels offer sales and marketing training, which prepares graduates to work for companies who need them to promote their products and agendas.
 Aspiring network marketers, research associates and marketing managers will have opportunities to study advertising concepts, Internet marketing strategies and marketing technologies.
 They might also participate in internship experiences or complete thesis projects.
 Marketing-related certifications can be earned through various professional associations.

 Associate's Degree in Marketing